Lt. Tahir Ün

 In addition to the worst weather conditions, overwhelming Chinese attacks began on November 26, 1950 in what would be known as "Kunuri Battle".
 Chinese were numerically superior and US Corps were forced to withdraw while ordering the Turkish Brigade to engage the enemy.
 Turks were only 5,455 men against tens of thousands of Chinese.
 However, they were successful in holding them for two days and providing a safe retreat frame for the Corps at the cost of losing 70% of their manpower.

-The Battles of Kunuri and Chongchon in November 1950, has been described as one of the worst conditions experienced in the whole Korean War and it had tragic outcomes for the Turkish Troops.
+The Battles of Kunuri and Chongchon in November 1950, have been described as the worst conditions experienced in the entire Korean War, with tragic outcome for the Turkish Troops.
 The Turkish Brigade suffered 3,514 casualties, of which 741 were killed in action, 2,068 wounded and 705 missing / taken prisoner / other.

 Lt.
-Tahir Ün is the first and the only signals officer killed in action in the entire Turkish military history so far.
+Tahir Ün has been the first and the only signals officer killed in action in Turkish military history.
 His name is listed in the UN Korean War Cemetery in Pusan, Korea.